-10 Top-Rated Tourist Attractions in Manaus
+11 Top-Rated Tourist Attractions in Manaus

 Rubber transformed the little settlement at Fort São José, where the Rio Negro meets the Rio Solimões, into the wealthy and cosmopolitan metropolis of Manaus.
-In the decades before Asian competition drove down the price of rubber in the early 20th century, Manaus became so prosperous that grand public and private buildings were constructed of costly materials imported from Europe.
+In the decades before Asian competition drove down the price of rubber in the early 20th century, Manaus, Brazil became so prosperous that grand public and private buildings were constructed of costly materials imported from Europe.

-1 Teatro Amazonas: An Italian Renaissance-style Opera House
+1. Teatro Amazonas: An Italian Renaissance-style Opera House

 Most of its materials were imported from Europe: the doorways are of Italian marble, the staircase is of English wrought-iron, and many of its 198 chandeliers are of Murano glass from Venice; the rest were imported from France.
 The dome, completed at the beginning of the 20th century, is faced with 36,000 tiles imported from Germany.
 Even the native Brazilian woods used in the palace's decoration were sent to Europe to be carved and polished.